asavschaeffer/better-quest/docs/MECHANICS_SPEC.md

 This document captures **how mechanics work today** in the Expo app (`mobile/`).
 It’s meant to be reviewed and then evolved into the “intended design” spec.

+> Note: This spec should match the shipped code in `mobile/core/*`.
+If you change mechanics, update this doc + `mobile/tests/*.test.mjs` together.

 ## Scope

 - Quest model fields + allocation constraints